 - 443 (UI, API, Devices connector)

 - Allow ping (see Devices Latency and Outage Statistics)

-- Kernel with overlay2 storage driver (see Docker Storage Drivers)
+- A kernel with overlay2 storage driver (see Docker Storage Drivers)

 - bash, curl, sudo, netcat (see Installing prerequisites)

 Run the command below on the host to install and start UNMS (it will automatically install Docker if it is not installed already).
 If a UNMS installation already exists, it will be overwritten, but all data will be kept.
-You can use the attribute
+It is possible to use the attribute

---updateif you want to be sure the new installation will have the same parameters as the old one.
-You can register your devices to UNMS by following this article: The UNMS Key and the Device Registration Process.
-In case you need to customize the installation process please read Optional installation steps.
+--update if the new installation needs to have the same parameters as the old one.
+Registering new devices to UNMS can be done by following the steps in this article: The UNMS Key and the Device Registration Process.
+If it is necessary to customize the installation process, please read Optional installation steps.

 curl -fsSL https://unms.com/v1/install > /tmp/unms_inst.sh && sudo bash /tmp/unms_inst.sh

-The installation script will check if your ports :80 and :443 are open and if they are not, it will ask you to specify which ports you want UNMS to use.
+The installation script will check if ports :80 and :443 are open and if they are not, it will ask which ports should UNMS to use.
 The same applies to the overcommit memory settings.
 If the

-vm.overcommit_memory is not set to '1', the installation script asks for a permission to do it.
-In case you do not want to be bothered with those interrupts in the installation process you can use
+vm.overcommit_memory is not set to '1', the installation script asks for permission to do it.
+In case those interrupts are unwanted in the installation process it is possible to suppress them with

 --unattended attribute to let the installation script do all the necessary arrangements by itself.

-When the process is complete, you can access UNMS at http://server_hostname_or_ip/.
+When the process is complete, UNMS is accessible at http://server_hostname_or_ip/.
 Please don't use localhost.
 Use server hostname or its IP address.